-I had a conversation this week about the performance of Unit Trusts (UTs) in South Africa and how it is unfathomable that Exchange Traded Funds (ETFs) could outperform UTs.
+I had a conversation this week about the performance of Unit Trusts (UTs) in South Africa and how unfathomable it is that Exchange Traded Funds (ETFs) could outperform UTs.
 UTs are actively managed, obviously they should have superior performance over an investment vehicle that simply buys and holds indices.
 Still, the latest (December 2018) Standard & Poor’s Indices Versus Active (SPIVA) report shows that less than 9% of UTs actually manages this seemingly easy task over a 5 year period.
 Patrick Cairns wrote a good article on this titled “Local active managers outperformed in 2018“.

 Back in 2014 I also tried my hand at actively managing my own portfolio based on fundamental analysis.
 I bought only three stocks, Capitec, Calgro M3 and Peregrine (I was brave back then), and it paid off.
 In just over a year I sold at a return of 83%.
-I thought to pick the winners was the easiest thing in the world and couldn’t understand why everyone was bitching about under-performance.
+I thought that picking the winners was the easiest thing in the world and couldn’t understand why everyone was bitching about under-performance.

 I tried it again in 2018 with Woolies, Metrofile, Advtech and Santova, and got decimated.
 At just over 10% down, I called it quits to buy ETFs.
 Looking back, the net result was still positive, but it made me realise that even with weeks of research, this was not an exact science.
 I got lucky.

 I feel for fund managers that have the constant expectation to beat the market hanging over their heads.
 It is difficult, the market sometimes just trips out and you won’t always get it right.
-They have a small army of financial advisers that need to sell these products.
+They have a small army of financial advisers that then need to sell these products.
 Usually, they can only sell products from specified suppliers.
 This is when you get advisers claiming their funds are the best, based on one year’s performance in 2015.

 Cost of ownership

 The problem with UTs is usually not the performance.
 The performance of a lot of the funds is similar to what the market returns and sometimes even better than ETFs.
 However, fees are their Achilles heel and it is near impossible to pick the winners.
 The cost of running these funds are much more than typically seen in ETFs.
-The strategies are sometimes complex and the funds try to science the hell out of them.
+The strategies are sometimes complex and the funds try to science the hell out of it.
 This might mean superior performance, but almost definitely means increased trading costs.

 UTs charge anywhere from 1% to 3% depending on a lot of factors like where it is invested and what the share turnover is.
 In comparison, ETFs charge between 0.1% and 1% to invest.
 Maintaining these funds are cheaper and the turnover is minimal.
-In a Top 40 fund, for instance, you will mostly sell of the share moving from number 40 to 41 to purchase the new share.
+In a Top 40 fund, for instance, you will mostly just sell off the share moving from number 40 to 41 to purchase the new share.
 This happens once a quarter, so no-one is in a hurry to make purchases.

 Performance of ETFs and unit trusts in South Africa

 According to the latest SPIVA report, the average locally invested UT returned 4.4% over the last 5 years (after fees).
 For those who enjoy the technical side of investing, the average performance was determined based on a market cap weighting of the different UTs in South Africa.
 Compared to this, the SPIVA report listed the performance of something called the South Africa DSW index at 6.34 %.
-It includes all the JSE shares with a market cap of $100 million and a yearly volume of $50 million.
+It includes all the JSE shares with a market cap of at least $100 million and a yearly volume of more than $50 million.

 For those of us (like me) that have no idea where to even purchase that, I will use the performance of our old trusted friend, the Top 40.
 The performance of the Satrix Top 40 comes in at 5.37% over the same period.
 This is nowhere near the long term average performance for the Satrix Top 40 of close to 14%.
 The sideways correction over the last 5 years has given us dismal performance.